Re-Enter Nature

 The way growth happens in nature.

-The paintings became the first glimpses of something larger — installation environments where viewers move through layered materials and shifting light rather than stand outside the work.
+These paintings are the first glimpses of something larger — installation environments where viewers move through layered materials and shifting light to experience themselves as part of the intelligent ecosystem.

 Re-Enter Nature invites a different kind of looking.